abaisero/gym-gridverse/docs/design/environment.rst

 respective representations convert them into arrays.

-A representation takes in the python object, and returns a dictionary of :py:class:`str` to :py:class:`np.ndarray` mappings.
+A representation takes in the python object, and returns a dictionary of :py:class:`str` to :py:class:`numpy.ndarray` mappings.
 Typical elements in this array are the ``grid``, ``agent_id_grid``, ``agent``, ``item`` representations.

 State Representations